JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

     - `web_search`: Whether to augment with web search results (null for auto-classification, true or false to explicitly set)
     - `web_results_count`: Number of web search results to include (default: 5)
     - `explain_classification`: Whether to include query classification explanation (default: false)
+    - `enhance_query`: Whether to enhance the query for better retrieval (default: true)

 #### Domain Term Management
 - **GET /terms**: Lists all domain-specific terms currently used by the query classifier